LA PETITE VILLA ®

-Nestled in a green and peaceful setting, at about 200 metres from the public beach, is La Petite Villa.
-The building is definitely modern in architecture, with an original cachet, and this tranquil, wonderfully relaxed choice will offer an unimaginably beautiful setting for the holiday of your dreams.
-Accommodation facilities at La Petite Villa are as follows :
+Nestled in a green and peaceful setting, at about 200 metres from the public beach, is LA PETITE VILLA ®.
+The building is definitely in an original architecture, and this tranquil, wonderfully relaxed choice will offer an unimaginably beautiful setting for the holiday of your dreams.
+Accommodation facilities at LA PETITE VILLA ® are as follows :

 - - A master bedroom with a king size bed,toilets and jaccuzi